20 Careers You Can Pursue with an English Literature Degree

 To earn yourself the publisher title, you need to climb your way up, usually from an intern position to a permanent role within a publishing company.

 As an English literature graduate, you’ll understand the impact a single word can have on a text, speech or conversation.
-Lexicographers research new words and are responsible for upkeeping and putting together dictionaries.
+Lexicographers, who fall under the category of technical writers, research new words and are responsible for upkeeping and putting together dictionaries.

-As time goes by, new expressions become part of mainstream speech, lexicography ensures that the origins, usages and meanings of these words are documented.
+As the years go by, new expressions become part of mainstream speech, and lexicography ensures that the origins, usages and meanings of these words are documented.

 A PR manager’s job can take them from NGOs to universities and large corporations to government agencies.
 Their work revolves around creating and maintaining a good public image for their employer through conferences, interviews and social media.